Yahya-Saleh/Projects/Scratch/ReadMe.md

 # Flying Cat

-the player controls the flying cat trying to dodge the buildings. the cat can move in all directions.
+The player controls the flying cat trying to dodge the buildings. the cat can move in all directions.
 If the cat hits a building the ouch counter gets iterated by 1.
 As time progresses the game gets more difficult.